London Restaurants within a 5 minute walk of London Bridge Station | Ratings, Reviews & Maps

 4 Star Rating Staff were friendly but they forgot 2 things we ordered.
 It's a tapas restaurant so it should be pretty common that people order many dishes but we needed to ask twice unfortunately.
 It'll be better if the waiter can ask us if everything is okay so we don't need to frustrate to call someone.
 Food was good but not exceptional.

-Sara - a month ago
+Sara - 2 months ago

 Show More